It seems that nowadays no matter where you look, you’ll find pictures of llamas. It’s like it happened overnight, and now everyone loves llamas!

 Llama poop has a special place in the history of the Andes.

-Some say that if it weren’t for llama poop, Andean cultures wouldn’t have thrived in the way it did.
+Some say that if it weren’t for llama poop, Andean cultures wouldn’t have thrived in the way they did.

 As it has almost no odor it’s a fantastic source of fuel for fires, as well as being great fertilizer.